RSI Trading Strategies (Backtest) – How The RSI Indicator Works

 Here are examples:

 The problem with divergencies is that they are established after the fact.
-We can only spot divergencies in hindsight, which of course is not very useful.
-Additionally, they are harder to quantify and program into a useful code.
-Our experience is that this is a signal that serves little practical use for traders.
+We can only spot divergencies in hindsight, which is not very useful.
+Additionally, they are harder to quantify and program into helpful code.
+Our experience is that this signal serves little practical use for traders.

 Which threshold settings should you use on the RSI strategies?

-There are of course no common settings for which values offer the best thresholds.
+There are no standard settings for which values offer the best thresholds.
 You need to tweak and test to see what has worked in the past and what hasn’t.

-Just as the time frame can vary from asset class to asset class, the threshold numbers are dependent on the time frame, the trend of the instrument, and the responsiveness you want.
+Just as the time frame can vary from asset class to asset class, the threshold numbers depend on the time frame, the trend of the instrument, and the responsiveness you want.

 Thus, a typical buy signal occurs when the reading shows values of 15 or less.
 If the reading is above 85, it’s considered a bearish signal as the asset is overbought.